svh2811/Lane-Lines/README.md

 ### 4. Potential shortcomings and improvements

 1. The pipeline assume lane marking to be always present in the image for it to function properly.
 2. A potential improvement here is to use the history of lanes lines detected so far to assist in the current lane marking process.
 3. While the pipeline does a good job of finding lanes, a lot of features in the pipeline are handcrafted.
 We can use a higher capacity function to find lanes that generalizes well for most of the use cases.
+4. Experiment other image formats like HSL